PhonePe/drove-cli/README.md

 ## Installation

-You can isntall the cli from from PyPI.
+You can install the cli from from PyPI.

 ```bash
 pip install drove-cli